VirgilSecurity/virgil-sdk-php/docs/guides/signature/creating-signature.md

 $virgilApi = VirgilApi::create('[YOUR_ACCESS_TOKEN_HERE]');
 ```

-- Load Alice's Virgil Key from the protected storage and enter the Virgil Key's password;
+- Load Alice's Virgil Key from the protected storage and enter the Virgil Key password;

 ```php
 // load Alice's Key from storage